- Register Now

 In most addictions it doesn’t matter.
 However, when dealing with sex addiction, we have found that gender-specific treatment is best.
 It can be said that men know men and women know women.
 With something as personal as sex addiction, gender or orientation-specific treatment provides an extra measure of accountability, as well as limits on the possibility of intrigue and fantasy.

-Yes and no. This depends on an individual’s coverage and carrier.
-Sexual Addiction is not currently recognized as a mental health diagnosis in the most recent version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
+Unfortunately, in most cases, the answer is no. Sexual Addiction is not currently recognized as a mental health diagnosis in the most recent version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
 This means that full-pay insurance will not cover the treatment needed.
-Begin Again Institute provides a ‘Superbill’ for all services to submit to your insurance company.
-However, we can not help you obtain pre-authorization or work to help you resolve insurance issues.
+While it’s always worth checking with your individual carrier and plan, Begin Again Institute cannot help you obtain pre-authorization or help you resolve insurance issues.

 Let's talk!
 Complete the information below and one of admission specialists will reach out.